SFDO-Community-Sprints/DLRS-Documentation/docs/Post Install Steps/Post Install Steps.md

 2. The second option will work no matter what version you are using.

-   Go to Setup>Apex Classes>Schedule Apex
+   Go to Setup>Scheduled Jobs>Schedule Apex
    - Job Name: [choose your convention.
 We recommend “RollupJob - Overnight”]
    - Apex Class: RollupJob
    - Schedule Using: [select either method]